Respiratory syncytial virus vaccine development

 We are working with Dr. Ruth Karron at the Bloomberg School of Public Health, Johns Hopkins University; Dr. Christopher King at Case Western Reserve University; and Dr. Willie Pomat and colleagues at the Papua New Guinea Institute of Medical Research to assess how malaria present in the placenta affects the transfer of RSV-specific neutralizing antibody from mothers to infants.

-With Dr. Janet Englund of Seattle Children’s Research Institute, we studied RSV disease burden as well as the transfer and protective effect of maternal-derived RSV antibody in infants in Bangladesh and Nepal, as well as RSV disease burden in mothers and their infants.
+With Dr. Janet Englund of Seattle Children’s Research Institute and Dr. Helen Chu of the University of Washington, we studied RSV disease burden as well as the transfer and protective effect of maternal-derived RSV antibody in infants in Bangladesh and Nepal, as well as RSV disease burden in mothers and their infants.

 Under an agreement with the University of Warwick, we worked with Dr. James Nokes through the Kenya Medical Research Institute to evaluate the relationship between maternal RSV-specific antibody and protection in infants.
 We also looked at the rate at which antibody protection declines from birth using samples collected from newborns in Kilifi, Kenya.